wp-plugins/coolclock/readme.txt

 == Screenshots ==

 1. Example analog clock in sidebar.
-The background logo is added with the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/).
+The background logo is added with the [CoolClock - Advanced extension](http://status301.net/coolclock-advanced/).

 2. Widget settings.
-The background options are availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/).
+The background options are availabe in the [CoolClock - Advanced extension](http://status301.net/coolclock-advanced/).

 == Upgrade Notice ==

-= 2.9.6 =
+= 2.9.7 =
 Bugfix release

 == Changelog ==

+= 2.9.7 =
+* Prepare custom skin for shortcode in advanced extension
+* BUGFIX: disable wptexturize for shortcode content

 = 2.9.6 =
 * Skin watermelon alpha fix